Table of Contents

 Creditors’ Voluntary Liquidation (CVL)

 If your business has reached the point that it is no longer considered solvent, you can initiate the process of closing down your business by using a Creditors Voluntary Liquidation.
-Once you have realised that your company is insolvent, it is imperative that you do not take on any more lines of credit or make preferential payments to certain entities you owe money to.
+Once you have realised that your company is insolvent, it is imperative that you do not take any more lines of credit or make preferential payments to certain entities that you owe money to.

-Should you do either of these, your liquidator could view this as worsening the position of your other creditors.
+Should you do either of these, the liquidator could view this as worsening the position of your other creditors.
 You will also need to cease trading immediately and speak to a licensed insolvency practitioner to guide you through the process.

 Since many small companies do not keep an accurate record of their cash flow, they may not actually realise that they have actually gone insolvent.
 It is therefore a good idea to speak to a specialist insolvency company who can carry out a thorough assessment of your financial situation to determine your liquidity status.

 Trading while insolvent means you run the risk of having a claim brought against you for wrongful trading.
-If it is successful, you could be held personally liable for your company’s debts – so it is essential that you find out where you stand as soon as possible.
+If it is successful, you could be held personally liable for your company’s debts, so it is essential that you find out where you stand as soon as possible.

 How to Liquidate a Company

 The exact steps of the company liquidation process depend largely on the method you use to close your business and whether you were forced into it by your creditors or decided to do it voluntarily.
 If you shut down your enterprise under your own volition, a more orderly dissolution can take place.
 This method enables you to have more involvement in the sale of your assets.
-In contrast, a court-ordered or involuntary liquidation is taken completely out of your hands.

 Whichever method is chosen, there are a number of steps that need to be carried out by the licensed insolvency practitioner in collaboration with the company director.
 These include:

-- Appoint a licensed insolvency practitioner
+• Appoint a licensed insolvency practitioner

-- Compile a list of all your creditors
+• Compile a list of all your creditors

-- Identify and appraise all of your assets ready for liquidation
+• Identify and appraise all of your assets ready for liquidation

-- Cease any present and future contracts and settle up with your employees
+• Cease any present and future contracts and settle up with your employees

-- Ensure that any creditors are paid in order of priority
+• Ensure that any creditors are paid in order of priority

-- Factor in all the costs relating to the company liquidation process, such as payments to liquidators and administrators
+• Factor in all the costs relating to the company liquidation process, such as payments to liquidators and administrators

-- Distribute remaining money between shareholders
+• Distribute remaining money between shareholders

 Once these procedures have been completed, the company will be dissolved and struck off with Companies House.